 Realistically, there aren’t a huge range of places to stay in the Dead Sea.
 Most hotels are high end and luxury, with few budget hotels to choose from.
 You can check out all of the accommodation options in the Dead Sea here.

 We stayed at the Crowne Plaza Dead Sea Resort & Spa and we absolutely loved it.

-My room was large and characterful, and faced the Dead Sea.
+The Crowne Plaza Resort is a beautiful landscaped complex of pools, gardens and low hotel buildings.
+My room was large and characterful, and faced towards the Dead Sea.
 The sight of its shimmering waters blew me away every single morning when I pulled back my curtains.

 The heat on opening my balcony door was a proper oven experience – something I haven’t experienced in a while.
 It made my balcony in the height of summer a bit hot to sit on, but great for drying my clothes!